 The above diagram shows the given data for “return on the S&P 500” on the x-axis and the predicted data for “return on stock ABC” on the y-axis.
 For calculating the regression line slope, you can use the Scikit-learn library in Python.

-Scikit-learn library features algorithms for supervised and unsupervised models that includes regression techniques, classification, clustering, random forest etc.
+Scikit-learn library features algorithms for supervised and unsupervised models that include regression techniques, classification, clustering, random forest etc.

 To calculate the y-intercept, which is the dependent/predicted variable, the formula goes as follows: